bunsenmcdubbs/bunsenmcdubbs.github.io/README.md

-# This is my website, v3.0ish
+# This is my website, v4.0ish beta

 It's built with Atom, Vim, and Git on top of Jekyll, jQuery and PureCSS.
 The site is also constantly on the brink of being changed because I am never